 make style # Only linter checks

-make unit # Only unit tests (or unit-rs, to use the Rust tokenizer)
+make unit # Only unit tests (pure Python)

-make test # Unit and integration tests (or test-rs, to use the Rust tokenizer)
+make test # Unit and integration tests (pure Python)

 make check # Full test suite & linter checks